7/19/2024

 Johanna Rastad

-are still a bit behind in terms of occupancy, but what we can see is that the mix effects are also very evident.
-So we have relatively fewer clients, but the higher turnover per client.
-So the mix effects are balancing that occupancy for a gap.
+We are still a bit behind in terms of occupancy, but what we can see is that the mix effects are also very evident.
+So we have relatively fewer clients, but a higher turnover per client.
+So the mix effects are balancing that occupancy sort of gap.
 And it is hard to say, but I think what we see in particularly in the young segment is very promising.
-I think adult is still static.
-And I think that partly relates to the ability to pay for those types of placements that we have from the municipality side.
-But I think if we can continue to maintain the development in the young division, and then gradually over the year also try to start to improve the adult, we will be in a good position.
+I think adult is still static, and I think that partly relates to the ability to pay for those type of placements that we have from the municipality side.
+If we can continue to maintain the development in the young division and then gradually over the year also try to start to improve the adult, we will be in a good position.

 speaker